vatpac-technology/sops/docs/controller-skills/coordination.md

 Ensure no coordination is ambiguous in its meaning.
 Not all coordination can be straight out of the phraseology books, and the reality is, not everyone controlling the airspace is going to be 100% proficient and by the books.
 When using "plain english", ensure there is no ambiguity, and the message is fully understood by both parties.

 ### ENR/TCU -> Class D TWR
-Voice coordinate Sequence prior to transfer
+Voice coordinate Sequence **prior to transfer**
 ### Class D TWR -> ENR/TCU
 Voice coordinate Taxi call for CTA departures, Next call for **all** departures
 ### ENR -> TCU
-Voiceless for aircraft landing at main airport (eg YMML in ML TCU), assigned a STAR, and standard assignable level.
+**Voiceless** for aircraft landing at main airport (eg YMML in ML TCU), assigned a STAR, and standard assignable level.
-Voice coordinate all other aircraft by 20nm to boundary
+Voice coordinate all other aircraft by **20nm** to boundary
 ### TCU -> ENR
-Voiceless for aircraft assigned lower of standard assignable level or RFL
+**Voiceless** for aircraft assigned lower of standard assignable level or RFL
 ### ENR -> Oceanic
-Voice coordinate estimate and level prior to 15 mins to boundary
+Voice coordinate estimate and level prior to **15 mins** to boundary
 ### Oceanic -> ENR
-Voice coordinate estimate and level prior to 15 mins to boundary
+Voice coordinate estimate and level prior to **15 mins** to boundary
 ### ENR -> ENR
-Voiceless, no changes to route or CFL within 50nm to boundary (Rules vary in ELW and BIK airspace)
+**Voiceless**, no changes to route or CFL within **20nm** to boundary
 ### Handoffs
-Receiving a handoff means you are permitted to turn an aircraft 45 degrees left or right, and climb/descend it to any level without coordination.
+Receiving a handoff means you are permitted to turn an aircraft **45 degrees left or right**, and **climb/descend it to any level** without coordination.
 Do not handoff an aircraft to another sector if a turn of 45 degrees or a change of level would cause a conflict with any of your own aircraft.
 Or alternatively, you can nominate a restriction prior to handoff.

 !!! example
     **YWE** -> **TBD**: "ABC, my restriction is DEF, calls you now"